Neil Had a Dream

 Although it’s no longer a museum for the likes of you to visit, Neil still has (or had in 2011) museum quality collections of pop culture from the 50’s and 60’s.
 He continued to shock and amaze me every five minutes or so with, oh, I don’t know… the original receipt from a life insurance policy for Desi Arnaz.
 Say whaaaaaaaaaaaaaaaaat?

 Trying to piece together the collection trajectory of Neil is a Herculean task.
 There have been several newspaper articles about him over the years – so I can give it a shot.
 His main focuses of collection have been, to my mind, three different things over the years:

-1. Baseball everything, especially Yankees and especially Dimaggio and Maris stuff.
+1. Baseball everything, especially Yankees and especially Joe DiMaggio and Roger Maris stuff.

 2. Howdy Doody everything.